Credit card payments

 Making your credit card payments on time is quick and easy to do.
-There are lots of different ways to make the monthly payments to your credit card and stay in control of your budget.
+There are lots of different ways to make the monthly payments to your credit card and stay in control.
 Find out more in our handy guide.

 Ways to make monthly payments to your credit card

-You can set up and manage your Direct Debit with MBNA using Online Card Services, our mobile services or by giving us a call.
+You can set up and manage your Direct Debit with MBNA using Online Card Services, or by giving us a call.

 You can make one-off or regular credit card payments of any amount you choose with your debit card.
 This gives you complete flexibility and it’s convenient, too.

 You can pay using our automated phone service, Online Card Services or choose one of our mobile services.
 We will apply the funds to your card account on the working day we receive them.
 We recommend you allow at least one working day for your payment to reach us.

-To pay make a payment to your credit card by cheque, make it out to MBNA Limited, write your credit card number and name.
+To pay make a payment to your credit card by cheque, make it out to MBNA Limited and quote your credit card number and name.
 See the ‘How to pay’ section on your statement for more details.
 Post it to us and leave at least 7 working days for the payment to be processed.